mattocodes/css-variables/README.md

 # CSS Varibles

-This project is all about exploring CSS varibles - what they are and how they are used.
+This project is all about exploring CSS variables - what they are and how they are used.

 ## Mission